 Appendix C, Table 1: Parking Standards of the Hillingdon Local Plan Part 2 relating to new development requires parking spaces to have a minimum size of 2.4m x 4.8m.
-This application proposes two dedicated, off street parking spaces for no.63 and one for no.63a.
-This maintains the existing provision and make no impact on the adjoining highway in terms of parking capacity, and neighbouring amenity.
+This application proposes one dedicated, off street parking space for both properties.
+This provision uses the existing front driveway provision and will reduce the impact on the adjoining highway in terms of parking capacity, and neighbouring amenity.